The best of disability representation in picture books

-We rep Polly Dunbar – the illustrator.
+We rep Polly Dunbar the illustrator (at The Catchpole Agency).

 Raymond Antrobus‘s debut The Perseverance was arguably the most acclaimed poetry collection of the last few years – its very singular angle on race and disability, as well as the sheer power and breadth of its vision, won him just about every prize going.